shmuelzon/esp32-ble2mqtt/README.md

 ## Configuration

-The configuration file provided in located at [data/config.json](data/config.json) in the repository.
-It contains all of the different configuration options.
+The configuration file provided in located at [data/config.json.sample](data/config.json.sample) in the repository is a sample configuration with a minimal configuration.
+For the other configuration options pleaes refer to below documentation.

 The `wifi` section below includes the following entries:
 ```json